Noxlobin/stone/README.md

    Take stone.theme.css and drag it into your themes folder.

 2. `Vencord`
-   Copy `INSERT LINK HERE` into the themes input box.
+   Copy `https://raw.githubusercontent.com/Noxlobin/stone/main/stone.theme.css` into the themes input box.

 Thats all I know.
 This project is not maintained because it was never meant to.
 So if you wanted to send a issue, fuck off